mui/material-ui/docs/src/pages/demos/buttons/buttons.md

 One common use case is to use the button to trigger a navigation to a new page.
 The `ButtonBase` component provides a property to handle this use case: `component`.
-Given that a lot of our interactive elements rely on `ButtonBase`, you should be able to take advantage of it everywhere:
+Given that a lot of our interactive components rely on `ButtonBase`, you should be able to take advantage of it everywhere:

 ```jsx